Yannis-98/yannis-98.github.io/index.md

 <u>Jan 2019 - July 2019</u>

-<div style="text-align: justify">The objective of this project is to find a solution to recuperate the warmth coming out of a system which produces fumes at high temperature.
-The solution I found, was a creation of an exchanger to recuperate fumes to warm the air which entered  another system.
+<div style="text-align: justify">The objective of this project is to find a solution to recuperate the warmth coming out of a system that produces fumes at high temperatures.
+The solution I found was a creation of an exchanger to recuperate fumes to warm the air, which entered another system.
 The other system required air at the temperature of T=800K.
-I had to dimension my exchanger to respect size-specifications.
+I had to dimension my exchanger to respect size specifications.
 <br>
-The objective is then, to achieve the most efficient exchanger possible.
-In a first step, I calculated the different coefficients governing the thermal transfer (DTLM method, NUT...) to complete a pre-dimensioning.
-To obtain an efficient thermal exchange between air and fumes, I created an exchanger geometry with the highest exchange surface between air and fumes.
+The objective is then to achieve the most efficient exchanger possible.
+In the first step, I calculated the different coefficients governing the thermal transfer (DTLM method, NUT...) to complete a pre-dimensioning.
+I created an exchanger geometry with the highest exchange surface between air and fumes to obtain an efficient thermal exchange between air and fumes.
 I developed my solution in CATIA.
 I finally simulated my model and analyzed our results under StarCCM+ (CFD software).
-According to results, we had to complete the dimensioning by determining the perfect dimensions, materials, and architecture to obtain the most optimized heat exchanger.</div>
+According to the results, we had to complete the dimensioning by determining the perfect dimensions, materials, and architecture to obtain the most optimized heat exchanger.</div>
 <br>
 <center><img src="images/echan.png"/></center>
 <br>